sshtmc/pg-tpch/README.md

 make install
 ```

-Add PostgreSQL to the path.
+Add Postgres to the path.
 I assume you are using bash (the default)
 ```bash
 echo -e "\nexport PATH=\$HOME/pg92/bin:\$PATH" >>~/.bashrc
 ```